DinYoeli/Budget-Manager/README.md

 You can create multiple accounts and the application is multi-tenant.

-@ All rights belnog to Din Yoeli, Maor Siso and Daniel Sasson @
+@ All rights belnog to Din Yoeli, Maor Siso, Daniel Sasson @